Emeriego/printf/README.md

 # A custom _printf function implementation

-Writing our own `printf` function, this is a project done under ALX Low Level Programming
+Writing our own `printf` function, this is a project done under ALX Low Level Programming The _printf function is a custom implementation of the standard C library function printf.
+It allows you to format and output text to the console or other output streams.

 ## Resource
 - [secrets of printf](https://www.academia.edu/10297206/Secrets_of_printf_)